FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_system_environment_zos/r_about_operator_interface_commands.md

 {
-    "title": "About operator interface commands",
+    "title": " About operator interface commands",
     "linkTitle": "About operator interface commands",
     "weight": "260"
 }This section describes how to set up the diagnosis commands, which enable you to perform a search of errors that can occur in Transfer CFT.